Nethereum/Unity3dSampleTemplate/README.md

 * Ether transfer using Unity.UI and coroutines
 * Smart contract deployment (ERC20), Transactions (Transfer) and Querying (Balance)

+**Note:**
-**Note:** WebGl only supports coroutines UnityWebRequest.
+* WebGl only supports coroutines UnityWebRequest.
 To build WebGl if having issues, uncheck Development Build.
+* To support WebGl and AOT this sample uses the Net461AOT dll with the custom Json.Net Unity
+* Please remember to remove System.HttpCliend and UnityEngine of the Nethereum release package if included

 ![Desktop](screenshots/desktop.PNG "Desktop")
 ![Webgl](screenshots/webgl.png "Webgl")